When it comes to US National Parks, Yosemite is king.

 Hetch Hetchy didn’t always look like this:

-At the time of the proposed damming land conservation was still in it’s infancy.
-Pioneer’s like John Muir were fighting to protect large tracts of wild lands for public enjoyment and protection, and there was no landscape on Earth Muir was more dedicated to protecting than that of Yosemite National Park.
-Despite the best efforts of Muir, The Sierra Club, and many other’s in 1906 the Hetchy Hetchy project was approved, and the building of the O’Shaughnessy Dam began in 1914 and by October of 1923 the first water from Hetch Hetchy flowed into the city of San Fancisco.
+At the time of the proposed damming, land conservation was still in its infancy.
+Pioneers like John Muir were fighting to protect large tracts of wildlands for public enjoyment and protection, and there was no landscape on Earth Muir was more dedicated to protecting than that of Yosemite National Park.
+Despite the best efforts of Muir, The Sierra Club, and many others in 1906 the Hetchy Hetchy project was approved, and the building of the O’Shaughnessy Dam began in 1914 and by October of 1923, the first water from Hetch Hetchy flowed into the city of San Francisco.

 Cell reception is sparse throughout almost all of Yosemite, but Google maps got us there just fine, as long as we started the navigation before losing a signal!

 GPS Coordinates: 37.9491° N, 119.7339° W

 Operating Hours- We asked about operating hours for this section of the park, and could never really get a clear answer from park staff.
 The general consensus was that they are open during daylight hours, so that’s what we’ll go with!
 Just keep in mind that the access to Hetch Hetchy is pretty, “out there” so keep track of time while on your hike!